xpxaxsxi/dpath/README.md

 An file system traversing utility.
 Backtracks in the directory structure.
 Got inspiration from xpath/2.

-This project is under a MIT-license.
+This repository is under a MIT-license.
-This project can be installed to Swi-Prolog as a pack by `pack_install(dpath).`
+This repository can be installed to Swi-Prolog as a pack by `pack_install(dpath).`

 ``` prolog
 ?- directory_files('.',List).